midnightripper/ObsidianNotes/Gate Syllabus.md

     - [ ] Conditional Independence Representation
     - [ ] Exact Inference Through Variable Elimination
     - [ ] Approximate Inference Through Sampling

-You can now copy and paste this checklist directly into your Obsidian to-do list and start checking off items as you cover them.
-Good luck with your studies!